prakhar1989/hugo-blog/_posts/2014-02-27-a-few-git-tricks.markdown

 Stage this hunk [y,n,q,a,d,/,e,?]?
 {% endhighlight %}

-Git decides on hunks based on whitespace and since nothing was added in the file before, it considers all of the code as just one hunk.
-Ideally, you would have already commited code separating spaced edits in which case you can easily just use `s` to tell git to split the hunk for you.
+Git decides on hunks based on white-space and since nothing was added in the file before, it considers all of the code as just one hunk.
+Ideally, you would have already committed code separating spaced edits in which case you can easily just use `s` to tell git to split the hunk for you.
 I, however, will you use the `e` command to edit the hunk git has identified.

 To edit a hunk (git gives you a friendly message here as well about how to edit) you can use # to remove a line from a hunk and add a + to add line to the hunk.
 In my case, I simply prefix the second release code with a # and mark it out of the hunk.
 Now I can easily do a `git commit -m "first release ready"` and push my changes to the remote branch.